rsdoiel/antenna/archives/2025/snapshots_2025.10.md

 <p>Each of the documentation files includes a comment with the most recent commit hash of the file that was used to generate the document, like this:</p>
 <pre><code>&lt;!-- Generated from commit: 7c6af8eeabc7682b5f9ec2621e34bc771c5471d8 --&gt;
 </code></pre>
-<p>The tool can use this to spot if a file has been updated - if so, the documentation will be regenerated.</p>
+<p>The script can use this to spot if a tool has been updated - if so, the documentation will be regenerated.</p>
 <p>Add this all together and now I can drop new HTML+JavaScript tools into my <a href="https://github.com/simonw/tools">simonw/tools</a> repo and, moments later, they'll be published on <a href="https://tools.simonwillison.net/">tools.simonwillison.net</a> with auto-generated descriptions added to my <a href="https://tools.simonwillison.net/colophon">colophon</a>.
 I think that's pretty neat!</p>
 <p><strong>Update</strong>: I decided that the descriptions were too long, so I modified the script to add "Keep it to 2-3 sentences" to the end of the system prompt.
 These new, shorter descriptions are now live - <a href="https://github.com/simonw/tools/commit/b9eadb0255e269d865ec1ba3c385760cac7b15b7">here's the diff</a>.
 Total usage was 283,528 input tokens and 6,010 output tokens for a cost of 94 cents.</p>
 <p>The new, shorter description for <code>csv-marker-map.html</code> looks like this:</p>